 - Click Edit layout, then Add channel art.

 - Select your new banner.
 YouTube will present a preview of how it will look on different devices.

 - If your banner looks the way you want it to, click Select.
 Otherwise, click Adjust the crop to crop your banner in YouTube, then click Select.

-If you already have a YouTube banner, step 6 will be slightly different.
-Click your current banner, then choose your new banner when the Channel art window pops up.
+If you already have a banner in your YouTube channel, step 6 will be slightly different.
+Click your current banner, then choose your new banner when the channel art window pops up.
 That’s it!
 Easy peasy.
 The rest of the steps stay the same.

 “Channel icon” is just a froufrou way of saying “profile picture” or “avatar.”
 The reason you want to spend a moment thinking about it is that your icon will appear on or under your banner.

 So if you’re working up a stellar YouTube banner that’s all in line with your brand and creative vision, but still have your Google account picture (that’s where your channel icon is pulled from) set to that blurry selfie from the office party where you were inspired to belt out “Firework” while sporting a boa, well, might be time to swap it out.
 If you’re building a brand, you may want to use your logo as your channel icon.
 And if you’re going the photo route, check out our tips for acing profile pics on every social network.